MDAnalysis/membrane-curvature/docs/api.rst

 =======================

 The :class:`~membrane_curvature.base.MembraneCurvature` class provides the main entrypoint to calculate mean and Gaussian curvature from a surface derived from a reference atom selection.
-See the API docs for

 .. toctree::
    :maxdepth: 1